HamzaSaddour/Path-planning-for-Multi-UAV-/README.md

  I would like to express my gratitude to Dr Giordano Scarciotti, Dr Martina Sciola and Dr Roberto Valenti for their invaluable guidance throughout this project.

 ## Copyright Declaration and License
-The copyright of this project rests with the author and is made available under a [Creative Commons Attribution Non-Commercial No Derivatives](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
-Researchers are free to copy, distribute, or transmit the work under the following conditions:

-- **Attribution**: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so reasonably, but not in any way that suggests the author endorses you or your use.
-- **Non-Commercial**: You may not use the material commercially.
-- **No Derivatives**: You may not distribute the modified material if you remix, transform, or build upon it.

-For any reuse or redistribution, researchers must clearly state the terms of this license.

-Additionally, this project is licensed under the [BSD 2-Clause License](LICENSE).
+This project is licensed under the [BSD 2-Clause License](LICENSE).
 The terms are as follows:

 - **Redistribution and use** in source and binary forms, with or without modification, are permitted, provided that the following conditions are met:
   1. **Redistributions of source code must retain** the above copyright notice, this list of conditions, and the following disclaimer.